demisto/content-docs/docs/partners/paid-packs-process.md

 ## 4. Build Paid Pack(s)

 Build the content for the paid packs.
 Customers can subscribe to Paid Packs on a monthly basis or through Private Offer.
-To learn more about Private Offer check out our FAQ.
+To learn more about Private Offer, please review the Partner FAQ (access restricted).

 - If you're submitting a premium content pack, add the dashboards, playbooks, etc. as you would normally.
 Revisit the [Contributor Guidlines](https://xsoar.pan.dev/docs/contributing/contributing#contributor-guidelines) if needed.
 - If you're submitting a premium resell pack, the pack is mostly empty except for some basic metadata files.